 MLOps provides a systematic approach to evaluating and monitoring ML models.
 MLOps is concerned with the lifecycle management of ML projects.
 This involves training, deploying, and maintaining machine learning models to ensure efficiency.
 Security is an essential component of all MLOps lifecycle stages.
 It ensures the complete lifecycle meets the required standards.

-This article describes some pain points and MLOps best practises for mitigating security risks.
+This article describes some pain points and MLOps best practices for mitigating security risks.

 Protecting data storage